A History of Violence (comics): Film adaptation

-In 2005 the novel was adapted into a film by David Cronenberg, starring Viggo Mortensen.
+In 2005 the comic was adapted into a film by David Cronenberg, starring Viggo Mortensen.

 While the first half of the film is faithful to the source, the remainder of the film takes many liberties with the story.
 Some changes are relatively minor (in the film, the main character's name is Tom Stall, he lives in Indiana and the gangsters pursuing him are from a Philadelphia-based Irish Mob), the main character's brother, played by William Hurt, bears virtually no resemblance to the corresponding character in the graphic novel.

 The film's reviews were largely favorable and it garnered recognition at the Cannes Film Festival, as well as Academy Award nominations for Hurt (Best Performance by an Actor in a Supporting Role) and writer Josh Olson (Best Writing, Screenplay Based on Material Previously Produced or Published).

 In a March 2009 issue of Now, comic book experts Christopher Butcher and Peter Birkemoe praised the film while panning the original comic.